Description of Organization and Business Operations

-As of March 31, 2022, the Company had not yet commenced operations.
-All activity for the period from October 7, 2020 (inception) through March 31, 2022 relates to the Company’s formation and the Initial Public Offering (the “Initial Public Offering”), which is described below, and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
+As of June 30, 2022, the Company had not yet commenced operations.
+All activity for the period from October 7, 2020 (inception) through June 30, 2022 relates to the Company’s formation and the Initial Public Offering (the “Initial Public Offering”), which is described below, and, subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company generate
+The Company generates

 non-operatingincome in the form of interest income on its investments held in the Trust Account (as defined below) from the proceeds of its Initial Public Offering.